--Self-employed artists can benefit under certain conditions from the second package of general economic measures mentioned above.
+-Self-employed artists could benefit under certain conditions from the second package of general economic measures mentioned above.

--For most of the postponed and cancelled concerts and events it is possible to get a refund if the concert is cancelled or if the new date doesn't work for the person who purchased the ticket.
-There is an initiative from promoters to offer vouchers (similar for cancelled travel arrangements etc.) for all postponed and cancelled concerts but as of November 2020 this was yet to be approved by the government.
+-For most of the postponed and cancelled concerts and events it was possible to get a refund if the concert were cancelled or if the new dates didn't work for the person who purchased the ticket.
+There was an initiative from promoters to offer vouchers (similar for cancelled travel arrangements etc.) for all postponed and cancelled concerts but as of November 2020 this was yet to be approved by the government.

 -The government released measures to support employment for companies from the cultural and creative sector that experienced a monthly decrease of income of 60% or more compared with the same month in 2019.

 -The Croatian Small Business Agency (HAMAG-BICRO) provided loans to support working capital of small businesses.
 As of November 2020, around 900 businesses had benefited, representing a sum of HRK 343 million (EUR 95 million).

 Covid-19 measures and restrictions in the country can be found on the government's website.

 -HDS Solidarity fund: here